wemake-services/ecto_autoslug_field/README.md

 Optional:

-- `:from` - represents the source fields from which to build slug, if this option is not set you have to ovveride `get_sources/2` function
+- `:from` - represents the source fields from which to build slug, if this option is not set you have to override `get_sources/2` function
-- `:always_change` - if this option is set slug will be recreated from the givven sources each time `maybe_generate_slug` function is called
+- `:always_change` - if this option is set slug will be recreated from the given sources each time `maybe_generate_slug` function is called

 ## Functions